SystemsGenetics/FUNC-E/README.md

 ```

 ## Term List (--terms options)
 A term list is a file that contains the terms used for enrichment.
-This file should be a tab delimited file with three columns:  term category, term name and description.
-The term name must be unique (e.g. term accession).
+This file should be a tab delimited file with three columns:  vocbulary, term ID and term name.
+The term ID must be unique (e.g. term accession).
 The term list can be contained in one large file with all terms from multiple vocabularies combined, or each vocabulary can be in separate files.
 The following example combines terms from multiple vocabularies into a single list:
 ```
 GO      GO:0000005      ribosomal chaperone activity GO      GO:0000008      thioredoxin